OutWooods/work-better/features.md

 ## In progress

-- Maybe have the completed tasks section always visible.
-But empty

-- Show total time worked today.

 ## Planned

 - Show date on task if it's not today.

 - Have a separate section for incomplete tasks.

+- Show total time for each task type.
+(Including undefined).

 - BEFORE DESIGN complete all Bugs and Decide on mulling over section.